BitsRobocon/Quadruped-DIPLOID/README.md

   <img src="docs/pace.gif" width="335" />
 </p>

-**Light Blue :** Left legs   **Dark Blue :** Right Legs
+**Light Blue :** Left legs  |  **Dark Blue :** Right Legs

 Various gaits implemented so far.

 ## Overview
 This project is the source code for DIPLOID quadruped, a 4 legged robot.
 The software is implemented on a Raspberry Pi.
+This is how a trot walking gait looks like in simulation.

 ![DEMO](docs/sim-test1.gif)